UGC NET Study Materials for Paper 1 (eBook with MCQ) ⇒ BUY NOW

 These are the Digital Initiatives in Higher Education by MHRD, UGC etc.

+One of the best Digital Initiatives in Higher Education is SWAYAM.
 The ‘Study Webs of Active Learning for Young Aspiring Minds’ (SWAYAM) is an integrated platform for offering online courses and covering school (9th to 12th) to Post Graduate Level.

 Further reading: Study Notes on Swayam